 EMBARGOED FOR RELEASE: 3 P.M.
 (CT), WEDNESDAY, AUGUST 14, 2013

-Editor’s Note: An author made a conflict of interest disclosure.
-Please see article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.
+Editor’s Note: The authors disclosed that a variety of companies provided study drugs, equipment or supplies.
+They also disclosed numerous funding sources.
+Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email email@example.com.